Trump Complains About Rising Interest Rates, Calling the Fed 'My Biggest Threat'--2nd Update

 The president's comments are his latest criticism leveled at the central bank.
 On Oct.
 9, he repeated his displeasure with the Fed and said he believed inflation remained in check.
 "I think the Fed has gone crazy," he told reporters the next day, in the middle of a stock market selloff.

-Mr. Powell said earlier this month he sees little sign the economy is overheating, but defended the Fed against criticism that policy makers are raising rates too fast.
+Mr. Powell said earlier this month he sees little sign the economy is overheating, but defended the Fed against Mr. Trump's criticism that policy makers are raising rates too fast.

 Consumer prices, a broad measure of inflation, rose less than expected for the second straight month in September, the Commerce Department said last week, suggesting price pressures remain in check.
 In the 12 months through September, overall prices rose 2.3%, the smallest year-over-year change since February.